Best laptops for college in 2024: Student laptops for every budget

 -

-The MacBook Air M2 is the best college laptop for most people in 2024.
-Starting at $1,099, but often available for under $1,000, the outstanding keyboard, excellent performance, and remarkable endurance tick all the boxes for college laptop shoppers.
+The MacBook Air M3 is the best choice for most students in 2024.
+Starting at $1,099 ($999 for education), you get an outstanding keyboard, excellent performance, and remarkable endurance, which ticks all the boxes for college laptop shoppers.

 Why buy the MacBook Air instead of the Pro?
-If you need more sustained performance or longer battery life, then by all means the MacBook Pro 14 M3 is an excellent option that you'll spot a little further down this list.
-The main tradeoffs are weight and of course the higher starting price at around $1,500.
+If you need more sustained performance or longer battery life, then by all means, the MacBook Pro 14 M3 is an excellent option that you'll spot a little further down this list.
+The main tradeoffs are weight and, of course, the higher starting price, around $1,500.

-See our full Apple MacBook Air M2 review.
+See our full Apple MacBook Air M3 review.

 Specifications